-With a SKU architecture in place, you have the information you need to forecast sales and better anticipate your business needs, making it easier to keep your products in stock and avoid a costly stockout.
+With a SKU architecture in place, you have the information you need to forecast demand and better anticipate your business needs, making it easier to keep your products in stock and avoid a costly stockout.

 Though the primary function of a SKU system is to track inventory and product traits in real-time, they can also be used to ensure your inventory management system is operating at peak efficiency, accuracy, and productivity, thereby helping you understand your business’s better evolving needs.